The Poole Harbour Case Study

 How are these results going to be used?

-Results from this questionnaire have helped the Dorset Coast Forum understand the importance of the local natural environment, and in particular wildlife, to Dorset residents.
-It has also given us an idea of how many Dorset residents participate in various recreational activities along the coast.
-The information gained from this survey along with the six other questionnaires we are currently running will help us to understand the value of recreation as part of the VALMER project.
+Results from this survey have helped the Dorset Coast Forum understand the importance of the local natural environment to Dorset and Poole residents.
+It has also given us an idea of how many Dorset and Poole residents participate in various recreational activities along the coast.
+The information gained from this survey along with the results gained from the six other questionnaires will help us to understand the value of recreation as part of the VALMER project.